cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

 being slashed.
 The most important piece of this procedure is verifying your software version and genesis file hash before starting your validator and signing.

-The riskiest thing a validator can do is discover that they made a mistake and repeat the upgrade procedure again during the network startup.
+The riskiest thing a validator can do is to discover that they made a mistake and repeat the upgrade procedure again during the network startup.
 If you discover a mistake in the process, the best thing to do is wait for the network to start before correcting it.
 If the network is halted and you have started with a different genesis file than the expected one, seek advice from the validator community.